junglok/tem-docs/docs/cisTEM.rst

 How to start cisTEM data analysis tool
 --------------------------------------

-1. You can find out cisTEM applications' environment module path by listing all the module available on TEM service farm
+1. You can find out cisTEM applications' environment module path by listing all the module available on TEM service farm.

 .. code-block:: bash